bglearning/bglearning.github.io/menu/about.md

 layout: page
 title: About
 ---
 Hi!
-I'm Bijay.
-And I'm learning... to introduce myself.
+I'm **Bijay Gurung**.
+I love reading, writing and learning.
+I'm interested in Artificial Intelligence, technology in general and lifey-things (a vague term that means nothing and everything).